 The Panel Meeting

-You will be informed of the meeting arrangements and who will be on the Panel by at least 5 working days in advance of the meeting; normally it is the Director of Student Services acting as Chair, the Head of Student Services (Wellbeing), and your Head of School, with secretarial support.
+You will be informed of the meeting arrangements and who will be on the Panel at least 5 working days in advance of the meeting; normally it is the Director of Student Services acting as Chair, the Head of Student Services (Wellbeing), and your Head of School, with secretarial support.
 If you think it would be helpful you can bring a friend or SU Adviser along to the meeting.

 The Panel members will discuss their concerns with you and may ask you further questions and will give you the opportunity to inform the Panel of anything you want them to take into consideration.
 The Panel will meet on their own after meeting with you, to consider which outcome would be most appropriate for you in the circumstances.

 - Where the Panel regards the continuation of your studies to pose a significant risk to yourself and/or others or it considers that your ability to engage is sufficiently undermined by your current circumstances it will enforce a mandatory period of interruption.
-The interruption period would be no longer than 12 months in the first instance, but your return would be dependent on you being fit to return to your studies so may be extended
+The interruption period would be no longer than 12 months in the first instance, but your return would be dependant on you being fit to return to your studies so may be extended

-- Where the Panel is satisfied that the your ability to engage is not impaired to such a degree that a mandatory interruption is appropriate, the case shall be referred to Welfare Engagement Meeting, and that meeting will be held with you as soon as possible and within 10 working days.
+- Where the Panel is satisfied that the your ability to engage is not impaired to such a degree that a mandatory interruption is appropriate, the case shall be referred to a Welfare Engagement Meeting, and that meeting will be held with you as soon as possible and within 10 working days.
 That meeting will determine how best you can be supported in continuing your studies and what ongoing monitoring may be required to ensure that your ability to engage is kept under review for as long as the relevant concerns persist.

 You will be notified of the Panel’s decision in writing within 5 working days of the date of the meeting.